YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As an UI user of the issue-tracker application
 In order to enjoy the usage of the tool and interact efficiently
+I wanto to to have a maximum page load time on efficient network less than 0.5 seconds and preferably even less than 0.3 seconds

+#### 7.1.2.
+UI Page parts load times

+As an UI user of the issue-tracker application
+In order to enjoy the usage of the tool and interact efficiently
-I wanto to to have a maximum page load time on efficient network less than 0.5 seconds and preferably even 0.3 seconds
+I wanto to to have a maximum page part load time on efficient network less than 0.5 seconds and preferably even less than 0.3 seconds

 ### 7.2.
-Mobile UI
+Items search

+As an issue-tracker ui user
+In order to be able to search ANY items ( issues, problems, ideas etc. ) I want to have a pop-up search omnibox with dimmed background providing with interactive autocomplete, which would assist me in specifying the search criteria for any item I want to list.

+#### 7.2.1.
+Omnibox autocomplete for item-name

+As an issue-tracker ui user
+In order to be able to quickly specify the name of the item I am searching for ( issue,problem,idea etc. ) I want to be able to use a special natural-language like syntax in the autocomplete when the omnibox appears, by having the System displayed the "for:" string and starting providing me autocomplete for the items names in a dropbox list I could choose from.

+#### 7.2.2.
+Omnibox autocomplete for with &lt;&lt;atribute&gt;&gt; name &lt;&lt;operator&gt;&gt; &lt;&lt;attribute-value&gt;&gt;

-As an UI user of the issue-tracker application
+As an issue-tracker ui user
-In order to enjoy to be able to access it quickly on the go I wanto to be able to use the same UI on an advanced mobile phones.
+In order to be able to quickly specify the search criteria to re-strict the already chosen item to search for I want to be able to use a special natural-language like syntax in the autocomplete when the omnibox appears, by having the System displayed the "with:type-here-the-attribute op:type-here-operator val:type-here-the-value" string and starting providing me autocomplete for the filtering criteria.

 ### 7.3.
-UI for Projects switching
+Items listing

 As an issue-tracker ui user
-In order to be able to quickly swith between projects I wanto to be able to access a web page providing autocomplete to preloaded configuration entries for the different projects
+In order to be able to quickly see as much items ( issues, problems, ideas etc. ) I want to list the items in a web page according to the filtering criteria I might have specified earlier on …

-### 7.4.
-UI for Time management

-As an issue-tracker ui user
-In order to be prepare for issues such as ( events , tasks ) which have start and stop time I wanto to be able to view the issues with the same title, start_time and stop_time in google calendar

-### 7.5. items listing in table format
+#### 7.3.1. items listing in table format

 As an UI user of the issue-tracker application
 In order to quickly display as much items ( issues,problems, questions, etc. ) as possible I want to be able to list the items per period.

-#### 7.5.1.
+##### 7.3.1.1.
 Automatic issue items sequencing

 As an UI user of the issue-tracker application
 In order to save time while arranging all the different issue items I want the System to automatically sequence each item in list view by a defaut incremental sequence unless I have specified my own sequence.

-#### 7.5.2. items re-ordering by desired or defaut attribute in list view
+##### 7.3.1.2. items re-ordering by desired or defaut attribute in list view

 As a UI user